-Note: During registration periods, please allow up to 3 business days for processing.
+Note: During registration periods, please allow up to 5 business days for processing.
 Please do not submit duplicate requests.

-Please allow 5 business days for processing.
-For forms submitted during semester registration and during the first 3 weeks of a new semester, please allow up to 45 days for processing.
+Please allow up to 30 days for processing.
+For forms submitted during registration, please allow up to 45 days for processing.
 All graduating seniors will receive priority processing.

 For additional questions/inquiries/follow-up, please email firstname.lastname@example.org and include your PID in all emails.

 The Department of Computer Science offers instruction and performs research in many essential areas of computer science.
 We encourage you to browse the home pages of our faculty to get a sense of their on-going research interests and collaborations.

 The Bachelor of Science in Computer Science (B.S.) is the most popular degree both for graduate study in computer science and for technical careers in industry.
 Graduates of our program are well suited for professional employment in traditional computer and communications industries, as well as in such diverse industries as financial services and consulting practices in which computing and information management is central to the operation of the enterprise.

 The Bachelor of Arts in Computer Science (B.A.) is a streamlined and more flexible degree program that may be a better fit for those whose interest in computing spans the boundaries of multiple disciplines and wish to integrate their study of computing with study in a related discipline.
 The bachelor of arts degree will prepare the undergraduate student for a career in either a traditional computing field, or a career in a field where computing is a significant enabling technology.

 Majors receive rigorous training in the foundations of computer science and the relevant mathematics in a common core introductory sequence, and then have ample opportunity to specialize in upper division courses.
 Please see the course catalog and recent offerings for more information.